Gulf of Thailand: Delimitation

-The International Hydrographic Organization defines the southern limit of the gulf as "[a] line running from the Western extreme of Cambodia or Camau Point (8°36'N) to the Northern extreme of the point on the East side of the estuary of the Kelantan River".
+On the south.
+A line running from the Western extreme of Cambodia or Camau Point (8°36'N) to the Northern extreme of the point on the East side of the estuary of the Kelantan River".Cape Cà Mau is in Vietnam, the Kelantan River is in Malaysia.

 Seabed morphology

 The seabed morphology in the central depression of the gulf is characterised by the presence of elongated mounds and ridges arranged parallel to the axis of the basin.
 This morphology, widespread within the gulf in water depths exceeding 50 m, covers an area of tens of thousands of square kilometres.

 It reflects an interaction between sediment dewatering and the erosional activity of the present-day bottom currents.
 The sediment dewatering and fluid seepage result in the formation of numerous small pits and pockmarks.
 The long-term erosion imposed by currents of stable orientation modifies pockmarks into long runnels and depressions, and ultimately leads to the formation of the large fields of elongated mounds and ridges, as well as the residual outliers of un-eroded mud and clay sheets.